braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/webhooks/braze_to_braze_webhooks.md

 ## Prerequisites

 To create a Braze to Braze webhook, you'll need an [API key][3] with permissions for the endpoint you want to reach.
-For example, if you're using the User track endpoint, you'll need an API key with `users.track` permissions.
+For example, if you're using the `/users/track` endpoint, you'll need an API key with `users.track` permissions.

 ## Use cases